jcarpenter/joshcarpenter.ca/src/posts/rising-seas-how-much.md

 ## Preface

 ### How do we define “sea level rise”?

-![Global mean sea level relative to the 1986–2005. ^[[@rep-AR5Synth-IPCC-14, p.41]]](img/GMSL-1900-2010.png "Graph showing rising global mean sea level from 1986-2005")
+![Global mean sea level relative to the 1986–2005. ^[[@rep-AR5Synth-IPCC-14, p.41]] ](img/GMSL-1900-2010.png "Graph showing rising global mean sea level from 1986-2005")

 “Sea level rise” most commonly refers to changes in the **global mean sea level** (GMSL), which is the mean height of the ocean surface as measured from the center of the earth.

 Estimates of future sea level rise are typically expressed as relative to the mean of the 1986-2000 period.
 For example, in the following graph showing sea level rise since 1900, the zero point on the Y-axis is the 1986-2000 mean.
-IPCC projections (e.g. 0.52 - 0.98 m by 2100) are also relative to the 1986-2000 mean.
+IPCC projections (e.g. 0.52 - 0.98 m by 2100) are also [^relative] to the 1986-2000 mean.

 ### How do we measure sea level rise?